 - The % Daily Value (DV) for Carbohydrate has been removed;

-- A DV for Sugars has been introduced at 100 g, which is equivalent to 20% of a 2,000-calorie diet and is close to the average level of consumption of total sugars in Canada;
+- A DV for Sugars has been introduced at 100 g of total sugars, which is equivalent to 20% of a 2,000-calorie diet and is close to the average level of consumption of total sugars in Canada;

 - The DV for fibre increased from 25 g to 28 g (1).